electro-smith/libDaisy/doc/md/_a2_Getting-Started-Serial-Printing.md

 ## String Formatting

-For those of you used to format specifies from C, or C++ you will feel right at home as the `Print` and `PrintLine` functions both use the same syntax.
+For those of you used to format specifiers from C or C++, you will feel right at home as the `Print` and `PrintLine` functions both use the same syntax.

 For those unfamiliar, you can find information on the specifiers in the [cpp language documentation](https://en.cppreference.com/w/cpp/io/c/fprintf).